0xsachin/Virtual-FileSystem-v1.0/README.md

 step 1- type this command on your terminal
           ./myvfs

+          Or

+          run the given make file by typing command as "make" on your terminal

 step 2- Enter password as     "sachin"

 for more details visit the follownig link